 So although you are studying a BSc in a specific course – BSc Diagnostic Radiography – the foundation year sets you up for a number of other possible degrees starting the following year.
 It may be that you don’t end up doing a degree in precisely the same subject as your foundation year.

-This flexibility is one of the great things about the foundation year category - Health and Life Sciences, allowing you to find out more about your interests and talents before focusing on a three year degree.
+This flexibility is one of the great things about the foundation year category - Health Sciences, allowing you to find out more about your interests and talents before focusing on a three year degree.
 The foundation year also helps us at BCU to make sure we help to match you to the degree that fits you best.

 Your academic studies include subjects which form the core of diagnostic radiography practice and include the study of human anatomy and physiology, radiation physics and imaging technology.
 You will also study the social and psychological aspects of the needs of patients.